 2. Obligatory Points

 Obligatory points define the way through which road should pass and through which road should not be passed.
-Road alignment should be passed through historical places, cultural places, etc. The roads are usually built for the development of the areas.
-Their alignments must necessarily pass through important towns, group of villages and places of religious, social, political and commercial importance.
+Road alignment should not be passed through historical places, cultural places, etc. The roads are usually built for the development of the areas.
+Therefore, road alignments must necessarily pass through important towns, group of villages and places of religious, social, political and commercial importance.

 3. Type of Vehicular Traffic

-The alignment should be given according to the type of vehicular traffic.
-In the case of fast-moving traffic, the road alignment must be as straight as much as possible whereas, in the case of low traffics and small vehicles, bullock carts, tongas, etc, the alignment may even have sharp turns.
+The alignment should be selected according to the type of vehicular traffic.
+In the case of fast-moving traffic, the road alignment must be straight as much as possible.
+In the case of low traffic, the alignment may even have sharp turns.

-The alignment of roads should be selected so that longitudinal slopes are not steeper than the ruling gradient.
+The alignment of roads should be selected such that longitudinal slopes are not steeper than the ruling gradient.
 To achieve this, the alignment might need a deviation from the straight line.

 5. Horizontal Curves

-The alignment of roads should be given with flat curves wherever needed.
-In the case of national and state highways, the radius of the horizontal curve must not be less than 230 m in order to have less radius otherwise the alignment must be improved.
+In the case of national and state highways, the radius of the horizontal curve must not be less than 230 m otherwise the alignment must be improved.

 6. Sight Distance

-The alignment of roads must be decided such that more sight distance is available for drivers of the vehicles.
+The alignment of roads must be decided such that more and clear sight distance is available for drivers of the vehicles.

 Obstruction also affects alignment selection.
 For example, the alignment should be improved to avoid marshy land, ponds, wells, graveyards, historical monumental and religious sites etc.